incubyte/incubyte.github.io/content/blog/salesforce-vs-in-house-custom-development.md

 Consider your requirements and choose wisely.
 Will your end users absolutely benefit from the CRM or could they do more with a custom tool?

 ## The power of Metamorphosis, a.k.a.
 Custom Tailored Development
-- **Ecosystem built per your need** so keeps your business, client and employees in mind from day one.
+- **Ecosystem built per your need** so keeps your business, client and employees in mind from day one
-- **Cost shifts from opex to capex** once built you do not have to pay additional per user you add to the ecosystem
+- **Cost shifts from opex to capex** once built there is no additional expenditure to onboard new users
 - **Can be faster cheaper and better** if done right
 - **With Incubyte**, your software can be reliable, scalable, and significantly affordable

 Choosing a direction to tackle a system overhaul is never easy.
 There are no simple decisions, and every action has long-lasting consequences.
 We hope this study helped you understand your options better and what they ultimately translate to for your business.
 Contact us if you want to know how tailored digital products can uplift your business and enable your employees.

-We would love to help you with your Metamorphosis.
+**Send us a note at hello@incubyte.co if you are confused between building your own in-house digital product vs. Salesforce.
+We would love to help you with your Metamorphosis!**